Fully Dynamic All Pairs All Shortest Paths: Conclusion

 \section{Conclusion}

-We have presented an efficient fully dynamic algorithm for APASP.
-Our algorithm stores a superset of the STs and LSTs in the current graph in two priority queues $P^*(x,y)$ and $P(x,y)$ for each vertex pair $x,y$.
+We have presented efficient fully dynamic algorithms for APASP.
+Our algorithms stores a superset of the STs and LSTs in the current graph in two priority queues $P^*(x,y)$ and $P(x,y)$ for each vertex pair $x,y$.
 To generate all shortest paths from all other vertices to $x$, we construct the shortest path in-dag rooted at $x$ in $O(\nu^*)$ time.
 Then, the shortest paths ending in $x$ can be enumerated in a traversal of this dag, starting from $x$.
 This query time is output-optimal, and takes time proportional to the number of edges on these paths.

-Our algorithm, when specialized to fully dynamic APSP (i.e., for unique SPs), is a variant of the DI~\cite{DI04} method, and it uses a different `dummy update sequence' from the one in~\cite{DI04}, with different properties.
+Our basic algorithm, when specialized to fully dynamic APSP (i.e., for unique SPs), is a variant of the \DI method \cite{DI04}, and it uses a different `dummy update sequence' from the one in~\DIe, with different properties.
 Our dummy update sequence is inspired by the updates performed on `level graphs' in~\cite{Thorup04}, though our algorithm is considerably simpler (but is also slower by a logarithmic factor).
-As noted in Section~\ref{sec:pdg}, our analysis is tailored to the dummy update sequence we use, and a different analysis would be needed if the DI update sequence is to be used.
+As noted in Section~\ref{sec:pdg}, our analysis is tailored to the dummy update sequence we use, and a different analysis would be needed if the \DI update sequence is to be used.

-Recently we have developed a fully dynamic algorithm for APASP \cite{PR15} that runs in amortized $O({ \nu^*}^2 \cdot \log^2n)$ time, which is a log factor faster than the result presented here.
-This algorithm is considerably more involved and adapts the method in Thorup \cite{Thorup04} to the APASP problem by maintaining the PDGs explicitly.
-An additional complexity in this fully dynamic APASP algorithm (beyond that present in~\cite{Thorup04}) is the need to maintain several different time-stamps for each tuple in the data structures, since the component paths in a tuple may have been updated at different time steps.
+Our improved fully dynamic algorithm for APASP runs in amortized $O({ \nu^*}^2 \cdot \log^2n)$ time, which is a log factor faster than the basic result.
+This algorithm is considerably more involved and adapts the \Tho method~\cite{Thorup04} to the APASP problem by maintaining the PDGs explicitly.
+An additional complexity in this fully dynamic APASP algorithm (beyond that present in~\Thoe) is the need to maintain several different time-stamps for each tuple in the data structures, since the component paths in a tuple may have been updated at different time steps.